JDEND/ADA-Klondike-Solitaire/README.md

+This was the state of the project when it was submitted for grading, and does not accurately reflect the current state of the project.
+This is kept for refrence, and should not be used for further development.

 # 1-Draw Klondike solitaire in ADA [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://github.com/JDEND/ADA-Klondike-Solitaire?tab=GPL-3.0-1-ov-file)

 An implementation of the classic single player card game 1-Draw Klondike solitaire.
 This version was developed using the ADA programming language (Standard ADA 2022), with the front-end GUI created utilizing the GTKADA+ library.